usacheow/SimpleProject/README.md

 ## Has the following features

 #### 1. Single Activity
-BottomBarHistoryManager is responsible for working with one or more stacks of fragments on a Single Activity.
+BottomBarFragment is responsible for working with one or more stacks of fragments on a Single Activity.
 Each stack contains a fragment that implements ContainerFragment.

-ContainerFragment is responsible for displaying fragments within itself.
-ContainerFragment.navigateTo(...) replaces the current fragment with a new one.

 The remaining fragments are recommended to inherit from SimpleFragment, which provides a convenient way to initialize the fragment.
-Through the SimpleFragment.getContainer(...) method, you can access the parent container that contains the current one

 #### 2. Custom views and screens and resources for light/night mode
 The project contains custom elements and screen templates.